UCL/bcss/README.md

 ![mrcctu logo](mrcctulogoucl.png)
 # Sample size for cluster randomised trials with baseline data
 ## bcss: Baseline data Cluster Sample Size
-This repository contains software to support the paper "Cluster randomised trials with baseline data: sample size and optimal designs" by Andrew Copas and Richard Hooper.
+This repository contains software to support the paper "Cluster randomised trials with baseline data: sample size and optimal designs" by Andrew Copas and Richard Hooper  - currently pending publication in 'Statistics in Medicine'.

 The paper shows how to choose the extent of baseline data collection (as a proportion of the whole) under retrospective and prospective data collection.